HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       :---------------------------------------------------------------------------------------:
 ```

+A running task accesses the areas through an address formed by the dedicated segment registers and the offset into this segment.
+The next section will describe how this high level system model will be mapped to the registers of the CPU.

 ### Register Usage

 The CPU features general registers, segment registers and control registers.
 As described before, all general registers can do computation as well as address computation.
 Segment registers complement the general register set.
 A combination of a general index register and a segment register form a virtual address.
 To avoid juggling on every access both a segment and an index register, the segment register selection field in the respective instructions will either implicitly pick one of the upper four segment registers or specify on of the segment registers 1 to 3.
 This scheme allows to use in most cases just the offset portion of the virtual address when passing pointers to function and so on.
 The segment register is implicitly encoded in the upper two bits.